Site Menu

 Our Friday events are held in Florence Park Community Centre, in East Oxford, a friendly space, stage, and bar, which is within easy walking distance of local bus stops.

 Admission is pay-at-the-door, cash or card.
 Once inside, the bar can take also take cash or card.
-The venue is on the ground floor, is fully accessible, and seating is available.
+The venue is on the ground floor, is fully accessible, including an entrance ramp and accessible toilet, and seating is available.
+Whilst we use coloured lighting, we do not normally use strobe effects.
 All ages are welcomed, but under 16s should be accompanied by a responsible adult.

 Getting to Florence Park

-If coming by car, please be aware that a bus gate prevents you reaching the venue from Iffley Road, and a camera issues fines to cars crossing the bus gate.
+If coming by car: Please be aware that a buses-only restriction prevents you reaching the venue from Iffley Road, and a camera issues fines to cars crossing the bus gate.
 You need to travel via Church Cowley Road and Florence Park Road.
 The on-site car park is reserved for bands and staff only but there is plenty of kerbside parking available in the surrounding roads.
 This is a residential neighborhood so please be considerate when parking and when leaving late in the evening.

 About the Tree Hotel